Saineelakesumala/SSFL25-2-1/README.md

 ---

-## Generate an Optimized MyGenome Assembly using Velvet and SPAdes
+## Generate an Optimized PR0069 Assembly using Velvet and SPAdes
-### Transfer Data to MCC
+### Optimized MyGenome Assembly using Velvet

 1. Transfer trimmed paired and unpaired reads to the MCC cluster: